jruby/jruby-rack/README.md

 JRuby runtime management and pooling is done automatically by the framework.
 In the case of Rails, runtimes are pooled by default (the default will most likely change with the adoption of Rails 4.0).
-For other Rack applications a single shared runtime is created and shared for every request by default (as of **1.1.9** if *jruby.min.runtimes*/*jruby.max.runtimes* values are specified pooling is supported as well).
+For other Rack applications a single shared runtime is created and shared for every request by default.
+As of **1.1.9** if *jruby.min.runtimes* and *jruby.max.runtimes* values are
+specified pooling is supported for plain Rack applications as well.

+We do recommend to boot your runtimes up-front to avoid the cost of initializing one while a request kicks in and find the pool empty, this can be easily avoided by setting *jruby.min.runtimes* equal to *jruby.max.runtimes*.
+You might also want to consider tunning the *jruby.runtime.acquire.timeout* parameter to not wait too long when all (max) runtimes from the pool are busy.

 ## JRuby-Rack Configuration